 7 Things I Wish I Knew as The New PTA President

 Not to worry.
-After years of working with thousands of parent organizations, we’ve learned a thing or two about PTA Presidents and what makes them successful.
+After years of working with thousands of parent organizations, we’ve learned a thing or two about PTA/PTO Presidents and what makes them successful, from unique people skills to a PTA bio example.
 That’s why we asked Cathy Ellis, a former PTA President for two years and PTA-involved parent for 13 years, about seven things she wished she knew as the incoming PTA President.

-Here’s what Cathy had to say about knocking your first year as president out of the park:
+Here’s what Cathy had to say about knocking your first year as PTA or PTO President out of the park:

 1. You CANNOT do it all yourself—even you, “Super-Mom”

 You would think I was ready when I stepped into the position, but there are many things I wish I knew when I first started.
 Here’s the first one: Your role as a PTO president or leader is to guide, encourage, and facilitate — NOT TO DO IT ALL!
 I am, by nature, way out there on the type A scale.
 (My honorary Booster nickname is “Charts and Graphy Cathy.”)

 I like to control EVERYTHING, but I found out the hard way that trying to do too much results in burnout and much less buy-in from others.
 Regardless of what you may have heard, gathering assistance is actually a sign of strength in a PTO President, not weakness.
 Learn about the talents of those around you and build a PTA team with a little of everything.
 Putting others’ talents to use helps the PTA team, builds support from an extensive group, and makes those individuals shine.